-Ahhh summer, that time of the year when thousands of interns descend upon the cities across America in hopes of paying their dues and landing a full time job offer.
-I’ve interned every summer during college and worked in Finance for a long time managing interns, so here are some tips on how to maximize your summer.
+Ahhh summer, that time of the year when thousands of interns descend upon cities across the UK in the hopes of paying their dues and landing a full-time job offer.
+I’ve interned every summer during university and worked in Finance for a long time managing interns, so here are some tips on how to maximise your summer.

 If you’re not lucky enough to have an internship where clear goals are given to you, then you have to ask for it.
 Politely force the conversation and ask questions like “Can you tell me what success means during my 10 weeks here?” and “What are my goals and key milestones?”
 If they can’t tell you, then you help them define it.
 Particularly in Finance, metrics are everything so make sure you leave there with some something meaningful to put on your resume.
 The key is to not leave there at the end of the summer and not know if you did something meaningful or just hung out and worked on menial tasks.

 It’s easy to feel like a tiny fish in an ocean at the big banks, but since you qualified for the internship, you have some smarts so you should do as much as possible to impress your team.
 If you see something that comes up and it’s not part of what you’ve been assigned, raise your hand.
 Hustle!
 If you have ideas on how to do something differently or better, give suggestions (humbly).
 To stand out, just doing what you’re given isn’t enough - that’s too basic, and you don’t want to be that.

 Network.
 Network.
 Network.